 What is the benefit of filing for bankruptcy?

 When you file for bankruptcy, creditors must immediately stop all collection attempts.
 This means creditors can not contact or harass you, foreclosure and repossession efforts stop, and wage garnishments must cease.
 Also, you may not have to pay back most of your debts.

 Will Bankruptcy take away all my debt?

 For the most part, yes.
-Chapter 7 bankruptcy will eliminate debts and offer a fresh start although there are some exceptions.
+Chapter 7 bankruptcy will eliminate debts and offer a fresh start, although there are some exceptions.
 Chapter 13 bankruptcy allows you to pay off some of your debt and potentially discharge others.
 There are some things that cannot be discharged, including child or spousal support, taxes, student loans, debts not listed in your bankruptcy filing (if assets were distributed in your case), and debts that were obtained under fraud.

 Will Bankruptcy destroy my credit?

 There is no simple answer to this question.
 In some cases, your credit is already damaged from being behind on debts and bills.
 When you file for bankruptcy, the pause on collections from creditors may allow you to become in good standing with creditors.
 Chapter 7 bankruptcy eliminates your debts and Chapter 13 allows you to repay some debts while potentially discharging others.
-Both can help rebuild your credit.
+Both of these options can help rebuild your credit.
 However, bankruptcy does appear on your credit report for 10 years.
 In many cases, bankruptcy will not make your credit any worse.
-In some cases, bankruptcy actually improves your score.
+In fact, in some cases bankruptcy actually improves your credit score.
 As a general rule of thumb, the higher your credit score when you file bankruptcy, the more it will fall.
 The lower it is when you file, the less it will fall.

 How much will filing for bankruptcy cost me?